Thank you!

 Foreign Direct Investment and Market Entry Strategies

 Foreign firms looking to enter China’s market should consider a regional approach to target specific geographic segments due to the country’s vast size.
 First-tier cities like Beijing, Shanghai, and Guangzhou are ideal starting points for foreign companies due to the presence of experienced business professionals.
+Companies should also evaluate whether they need a sourcing presence, a sales presence, a manufacturing partner, or a broader China Plus One strategy that includes China and one or more additional production locations.

-Adapting to Supply Chain Reconfiguration Post-COVID-19
+Adapting to Supply Chain Reconfiguration After COVID-19

 Future Outlook: China’s Place in Global Supply Chains